 My end-of-first-day selfie: more tired, more puffy but also more happy that I went.

-***Please pardon my site’s appearance as I’m going through a redesign and migration to a self-hosted site.
-To get notification of new posts, please subscribe via email in the upper left corner!***
+***Please pardon my site’s appearance as I’m going through a redesign and migration to a self-hosted site.***

 I will leave you with a little teaser for Stacey’s book: Hop into your minivan and get ready to cruise through the crazies of Suburbia!
 Humorist Stacey Gustafson makes an entertaining tour guide in Are You Kidding Me?, a brash, voyeuristic peek inside the topsy-turvy world of suburban motherhood, midlife madness, and all points in between.
 If you’ve ever called SWAT on a neighbor, faked a heart attack in church, or pulled your hair out while questioning the sanity of your family, Stacey’s tongue-in-cheek brand of humor will resonate with you.
 Enjoy the ride and don’t forget to fasten your seat belt.*